DoctorMcKay/node-steam-user/README.md

 - `appIDs` - An array of AppIDs for which you want licenses
 - `callback` - Optional.
 Called when request completes
     - `err` - An `Error` object on failure, or `null` on success
-    - `grantedPackages` - An array of package IDs that were granted to your account as a result of this request
+    - `grantedPackageIds` - An array of package IDs that were granted to your account as a result of this request
-    - `grantedAppIDs` - An array of AppIDs that were granted to your account as a result of this request
+    - `grantedAppIds` - An array of AppIDs that were granted to your account as a result of this request

 **v3.18.0 or later is required to use this method**